About the walks

 The walk leader will navigate the route, so in theory you do not need to be able to read a map for a normal Club walk in the Peak District.
 However it is a good idea to learn how to map read and even how to use a compass.
 It is a skill that will add considerably to your ability to enjoy the countryside.
 Members will be happy to help you.
 As a start, here is a useful link

-The Club organises a few weekends away each year.
+The Club aims to organise a few weekends away each year.
 The accommodation varies depending on the venue and type of walking and ranges from simple YHA or private huts to hotels.
 Likewise the walks may vary from simple to challenging.